gabrielmougard/Shnell/README.md

 # Shnell - A Shell Snips challenge

 This shell implementation is meant to be translated or ported on ARM Cortex class MCU.
 The task is to write a C program using stdin/stdout to implement a shell with the following command :
+## Operating system

+Currently, the program is only compatible with Linux systems. (tested on Ubuntu 18.04)

+## Dependencies

+(By default, all of these dependencies are installed by default but if you encounter a problem during the building process, refer to this)

+ * xterm
+ * stdio.h
+ * stdlib.h
+ * unistd.h
+ * sys/types.h
+ * sys/stat.h
+ * dirent.h

 ## CLI main features